-To load multiple compact discs, push and hold (until you hear a beep when the audio system is on).
-After pushing the button, insert the first compact disc.
+To load multiple compact discs, push and hold the button (until you hear a beep when the audio system is on), then insert the first compact disc.
 After the disc is loaded, the shutter of the slot will close.
 After a few seconds, the shutter will automatically open again so the next disc can be inserted.
 The same process can be applied for loading the rest of the discs.
+If the player is full of discs, "DISC FULL" will appear on the display.